The small business beginners guide to SEO

 The Google algorithm regularly changes and so do your competitors, which means you need to monitor where you appear week to week and put strategies in place to improve rankings month to month.

 Patience is also required.
 It takes a long time to build your SEO presence organically and sometimes, it can be trial and error.
-Our one tip if you can't afford an outside agency or designated individual to manage this for you, try and spend an hour a week (excluding the blog creation) on one of the areas identified above.
+If you can't afford an exteral agency or freelance consultant to manage this for you, try and spend an an hour a week (excluding the blog creation) on one of the areas identified above.
 Gradually, you will see progress.

-If you would like a chat to take your marketing to the next level, then feel free to drop us a line.
-Or sign up to our newsletter for more tips on all things marketing.
+If you would like a chat to take your marketing to the next level, then feel free to drop me a line.
+Or sign up to my newsletter for more tips on all things marketing.